Božidar Jakac: Awards and commemorations

 Jakac received numerous local and foreign awards for his work.
 The most prestigious of them was the AVNOJ Award, which he won in 1967.
-He was also awarded the Prešeren Award four times: for his drawings collection Po sledovih 4. in 5. ofenzive ("Following the Traces of the 4th and 5th Offensive") in 1947, for his sepia drawing Portret Otona Župančiča ("A Portrait of Oton Župančič") in 1948, for his illustrative cycle XIV. divizija na Štajerskem ("The XIVth Division in Lower Styria") in 1949, and for his rich exhibition activity in the past years and a vivid fine art presence in the Slovene and Yugoslav cultural space in 1980.
+He was also awarded the Prešeren Award four times: for his drawings collection Po sledovih 4. in 5. ofenzive ("Following the Traces of the 4th and 5th Offensive") in 1947, for his sepia drawing Portret Otona Župančiča ("A Portrait of Oton Župančič") in 1948, for his illustrative cycle XIV. divizija na Štajerskem ("The 14th Division in Lower Styria") in 1949, and for his rich exhibition activity in the past years and a vivid fine art presence in the Slovene and Yugoslav cultural space in 1980.

 Jakac was named the honorary academician of Accademia dell'Arte del Disegno in Florence (1965) and a full member of European Academy of Arts, Sciences and Humanities in Paris (1982).
 In 1959, he was the first person bestowed the title of the honorary freeman of Novo Mesto.
 Since June 2012, a bronze bust of Božidar Jakac, work of the academic sculptor Drago Tršar, stands in front of the University of Ljubljana.